KonstantinosPetrakis/8-puzzle-solver/README.md

 <h1> What is it!? </h1>
 <p>
-	8-puzzle-solver is a tool that uses the most famous euristic and non euristic AI algorithms to find a solution to the 8-puzzle problem. <br>
+	8-puzzle-solver is a tool that uses the most famous heuristic and non heuristic AI algorithms to find a solution to the 8-puzzle problem. <br>
 	It comes with a GUI that let's you enter your puzzle or generate a random one and select an algorithm of your choice to solve it. <br>
-	It also desplays bentchmarks such as memory used for the frontier set or the CPU time it took to find the solution.
+	It also displays benchmarks such as memory used for the frontier set or the CPU time it took to find the solution.
 </p>

 <h1> How it works?! </h1>